 No online notification form.
 TalkTalk does not have a dedicated self-service bereavement form online, unlike BT or EE.
 Phone or email are the routes – keep a note of the date and time you contacted them, and the name of the adviser if you call.

-Early termination fees should not apply.
+Early termination fee should not apply.
 If you receive a final bill containing an exit fee, this should not be there.
 Contact the bereavement team, explain it is a bereavement closure, and refer to Ofcom’s guidance.
 Keep the adviser’s name and any reference number you are given.

 Refunds need to be actively requested.
 If TalkTalk owes the estate money – from a direct debit taken after death, or a credit on the account – you will need to ask for this specifically.
 Closed accounts cannot use the My Account self-service portal, so the bereavement team handles it manually.
-Based on community reports, BACS transfer is the usual method.

 The TalkTalk email address cannot be recovered.
 Once the broadband account closes, the associated TalkTalk email address closes with it.
 There is no transfer option.
-If there is anything important in that inbox, act before the account closes.

 Summary